 What is this crap?
 It does not even compile!

 Indeed that is possible.
-There are many switches and configuration parameters so there are very many combinations possible and rest assured, i did not even test a small fraction of them.
+There are many switches and configuration parameters and devices so there are very many combinations possible and rest assured, i did not even test a small fraction of them.
 Most of the times when i encounter such an error it is just a typo.
+So start with the Hello World application and the examples.
+The examples should compile and run without errors!
 Of course, you checked that you included all functions you use, and that you did not misspell a task name?
 The preprocessor checking code will prevent a compile in most cases that do not make sense.
-The error may also show up in the core code while your code is to blame.
+Occasionally an error may also show up in the core code while your code is to blame.

 The examples run, but my code size is still bigger!